Acoustic pulse propagation in a non-ideal shallow-water model

 \subsubsection{Acknowledgments}

+We dedicate this work to the memory of Prof. Vasilii Mikhailovich Babich (1930 -- 2025), head of the St.Petersburg school in the theory of diffraction and wave propagation (PDMI RAS/LOMI and SPbU/LGU), whose foundational contributions shaped the modern asymptotic methods in wave theory \cite{belishev2021vasilii, 11263469}.

-\paragraph{} A. Kaplun is supported by the Center for Integration in Science, Israel Ministry of Aliyah and Integration and the post-doctoral scholarship at the Leon H. Charney School of Marine Sciences, University of Haifa. \paragraph{}B. Katsnelson is supported by ISF-946/20.
+Aleksandr Kaplun is supported by the Center for Integration in Science, Israel Ministry of Aliyah and Integration and the post-doctoral scholarship at the Leon H. Charney School of Marine Sciences, University of Haifa.
+Boris Katsnelson is supported by the Israel Science Foundation, grant ISF-946/20.